MatrixAI/Polykey-Docs/Vaults.md

 ---

 #### `public async vaultStats(): Promise<fs.Stats>`
 Retrieves stats for a vault.
-Returns an fs.Stats object.
-TODO: Decide what form we want to give stats, or keep as fs.Stats?
+Returns an fs.Stats object which is serializable.
 ---

 #### `public pullVault(nodeId: string): void`